37. Christopher Manieri, Ascent

 At the same time, Armitage’s other commitments—translations, commissioned books, and general poet laureating—were making it difficult to write other things.
 The solution was to write these short poems, all of which use the same form: three-line stanzas (tercets is the technical term), with each line indented below the one before.
 That gives the book an unusual consistency.
 So does the way each poem is dedicated to a different species of moth.
 Armitage notes how insect populations are plummeting, taking the starving birds with them—another loss, another kind of death worth mourning.
 Those common names aren’t titles—the idea always was to leave these poems untitled—but sometimes there’s an odd resonance between the eccentric nomenclature and the poetry.

-Here’s Smith’s infamous irascibility, his voice like a cawing crow, his lung cancer, his aggression, and Armitage’s deep love of all of it.
+Here’s Smith’s infamous irascibility, his voice like a cawing crow, his lung cancer, his aggression, his music, and Armitage’s deep love for all of it.
+But also present are the books various dead: those interred in the cemetery up the road, but also Armitage’s father, whose death overshadows the second half of New Cemetery.

-I wanted to give a sense of how Armitage writes about the landscape, particularly the cemetery, but it’s hard to pick just one poem.
-Here’s “[Orange Footman],” chosen more or less at random, since singling one poem out feels wrong:
+I want to give a sense of how Armitage writes about the landscape, particularly the cemetery, but it’s hard to pick just one poem.
+Here’s “[Orange Footman],” chosen more or less at random, since singling one poem out of all these bangers feels wrong:

 Here’s a photo, one of my copy’s title page, inscribed by the author, who was the keynote speaker at the conference in Leeds I’m flying home from: